Full Body 3 Day Calisthenics Workout Routine

 You’ll work out on alternate days during this program.
 The alternate-day training ensures your muscles get decent time between workouts to recover and allows you to train with your full effort on each training day.

-Who can follow it: From beginners to intermediate, anyone can follow this routine to improve their fitness.
+Who can follow it: From beginners to intermediates, anyone can follow this routine to improve their fitness.
 Calisthenics builds lean mass but isn’t suitable for bodybuilding, so avoid it if you want to build a sizeable body.

 Target gender: Males and Females can both use this routine to level up their fitness.

-Suggested program duration for noticeable results: You should perform this calisthenics program for at least three months to see the noticeable results.
+Suggested program duration for noticeable results: You should perform this calisthenics program for at least three months to see noticeable results.

 Duration for one session: Completing one session may take 30 to 45 minutes of your time.

-Equipment required: Doing calisthenics training requires little or no equipment as it primarily includes bodyweight exercises.
+Equipment required: Doing calisthenics training requires little or no equipment, as it primarily includes bodyweight exercises.
 However, having a pull-up bar, dip stand, and resistance bands can be great for doing a variety of exercises.

 Routine type: You can follow a circuit or a standard rep-set method.
 Circuit training can be challenging but is also time-efficient and improves cardiovascular fitness, while the standard rep-set method can be suitable for beginners.